 You’ll never experience the heartbreak of shrunken jeans if you do this: Put them in the dryer set to medium or low heat for only 10 minutes.
 That’s enough to soften them.

-Take them out still wet and hang on a hanger from ankles.
+Take them out still wet and hang them on a hanger from ankles.
 The weight of the semi-wet jeans will pull out the wrinkles and keep them at their proper length when fully dry.

 Aluminum dryer balls